benproc/wow.inprocess.0823/content/authors/admin/_index.md

 I began this work in 2016 and draw on over 10 years personal experience of helping people in difficulty, my own journey through therapy, and my experience of practising and teaching meditation.

 I am accredited by the UK Counsel of Psychotherapists and the National Counselling & Psychotherapy Society.
-I and hold a master’s degree in Mindfulness Based Core Process Psychotherapy.
+I hold a master’s degree in Mindfulness Based Core Process Psychotherapy.

 I am helped in my work by a senior supervising psychotherapist, and by the clinical team at the Karuna Institute.